 Dear Friends of the Barnett Center,

-However, I remain an optimist.
-I have been heartened by the tenacity of our students and the generosity of our community at OSU and in Columbus during such a stressful time for our country and the world.
+Since joining the Center last August, I have been heartened by the tenacity of our students and moved by the generosity of our community at OSU during such a stressful time for our country and the world.

 Alison Crocetta, Director

 Alison Crocetta maintains a hybrid art practice that draws on her experience working within the realms of sculpture, performance art and the moving image.
 Her projects are often interdisciplinary and collaborative.
 Crocetta’s work has been performed, exhibited and screened in Brazil, Norway, Germany, the United Kingdom and the United States, with recent solo exhibitions at the Wexner Center for the Arts and the Contemporary Arts Center (CAC).
 Other exhibition venues have included the Queens Museum and the Socrates Sculpture Park in Queens, NY; the Bronx Museum of the Arts in Bronx, NY; the Aldrich Contemporary Art Museum in Ridgefield, CT; Experimental Media and Performing Arts Center (EMPAC) in Troy, NY; MIT List Center for Visual Arts and Harvard University in Cambridge, MA; and the Weston Art Gallery in Cincinnati, OH.